GN296qt/java/oops/README.md

 - refers to a single class having muliple constructors with the same name but diffeent parameter lists
 - it is example of compiletime/static polymorphism because constructor to be invoked is determined at compile time based on hte argumnets provided

+Method signature into
+method name - identifies the function parameter list - specifies the types and order of arguments. return type - defines the type of value returned

 inheritance

 - it is a mechanism where one class (called child class / sub class) derives or inherits the attributes and methods  of another class (called parent or superclass)